This is an update to a previous post to note that this flight is now bookable, so I’ve added a section below regarding award availability.

 It’s exciting to see Virgin Atlantic finally launch flights to Tel Aviv, given that this has been rumored for so long.
 This will be their shortest flight yet.
 On one hand I’m surprised to see the schedule they chose, which is actually quite pleasant in both directions.
 It’s clear that the focus was on North American connections, rather than efficient aircraft utilization.

-What do you make of Virgin Atlantic’s new flight to Tel Aviv?
+Anyone plan on taking Virgin Atlantic’s new flight to Tel Aviv?